 How We Tested & Picked

-Whether it’s using car shampoo in a bucket or from a pressure washer, we have tried and testing formulas from all the big brands in the UK.
+Whether we are using car shampoo in a bucket or from a pressure washer, we’ve tried and tested a range of formulas from all of the big brands in the UK.
+We’ve also tested the shampoos upon pristine sports cars to daily drivers.
 As well as our experience, we also based our recommendations upon hours of research and multiple factors.
-The factors that we considered included the type, formulation, finish, effectiveness, scent and value for money
+Some of the factors that we considered included the type, formulation, finish, effectiveness, scent and value for money

 Car Shampoo Buying Guide